DrPaulBrewer/cumulative-distribution-function/README.md

 The simple map/filter conversion above won't work for everybody.
 For instance, `+v` converts `''` or `null` to `0` which is kept, and `undefined` to `NaN` which is filtered out.

+## New for v2.1: Bisection loop limit

+`Error("cdf function exceeded 40 bisection iterations, aborting bisection loop")`

+The returned function `f` from `f = cdf(data)` will throw the above error instead of loop endlessly on invalid data.
+This helps in case an "attacker"
+(or simply poor code) changes the `xs` data array accessible at `f.xs()` to be string data or other invalid data.
+The limit of 40 bisections implies a data array size limit of roughly 2^40 or 10^12 entries.
+This limit is beyond 2021 browser and nodejs capabilities but is short enough to "fail quickly" in the case of an unusual failure in the bisection exit conditions.

 ## Example